mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Switching TinyPilot's order fulfillment to a 3PL [reduced stress and increased flexibility](#outsourcing-order-fulfillment-and-reducing-stress) for TinyPilot's local team, but I was most surprised at how much stress it relieved for me.

-I had been carrying around so much "what if?" anxiety, and I wasn't even aware of it until it went away.
+I'd been carrying around so much "what if?" anxiety for years, and I wasn't even aware of it until it went away.

 Before we switched to the 3PL, there was always a worry in the back of my mind about all the things that could block order fulfillment.
 What if the router crashes and breaks Internet for the office?
 What if the office desktop suddenly can't talk to the printer?
-There were dozens of ways I might be urgently called to unblock a critical process.
+There were dozens of ways I might be called to unblock a critical process urgently.

 Now that we've shifted to a 3PL and a contract manufacturer, there are still many things that can go wrong, but I'm outside the critical path on most day-to-day operations.
 If a printer breaks at our warehouse, someone else will fix it, and I'll hopefully never even hear about it.

 ### As a project matures, more time goes to maintenance

-In June, I sat down to write [the changelog](https://tinypilotkvm.com/pro/changes#260) for the latest TinyPilot software update.
-It was surprisingly difficult to explain how any of the work we did benefitted our users.
-I figured I focused too much on refactoring work that cycle, so the next release, I'd make sure more of our work directly impacted end-users.
+In June, when I sat down to write [the changelog](https://tinypilotkvm.com/pro/changes#260) for the latest TinyPilot software update, I struggled to explain how any of the work we did benefitted our users.
+Assuming I overdid it on refactoring work, I resolved to make sure our next release impacted end-users more directly.

 The [next release](https://tinypilotkvm.com/pro/changes#261), I had the same problem.
 After two and a half months of development, all we had to show for it were small, cosmetic improvements.

-What happened to the early days when we were releasing major features every couple of months?
+Our current pace felt glacial compared to the early days when we were releasing major features every couple of months.
 Was I prioritizing tasks poorly?
 Had the team lost their enthusiasm?
 Had we taken on too much technical debt?

 I reviewed the full list of tasks for the release, including all the work that wasn't visible to end-users.
 Even with the benefit of hindsight, I felt like I had chosen the right tasks.
 And the time we invested in each task felt reasonable as well.